arodier/load-balancer/README.md

 Docker is used for the local running.

-The load baklancer is called Rhea, and the two backends are called Romulus and Remus
+The load balancer is called Rhea, and the two backends are called Romulus and Remus

 This is a proof of concept, I don't have the time to build a perfect solution, but ideally, I would use Ansible or Puppet to deploy the application.